Love-13/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists al files even the ones which are normally hidden
+ a script that lists all files even ones with names beginning with a period character